-- Students must provide obtain the informed consent from the client (or client's guardian), including authorization for recording and/or discussion of counseling sessions. - Students must always use pseudonyms and make sure that no revealing information is exposed during presentations, in write-ups or recordings.
+- Students must provide the instructor with a copy of the client's informed consent, including for videotaping and/or discussion of counseling sessions. - Students must always use pseudonyms and make sure that no revealing information is exposed during presentations, in write-ups or recordings.
 Unless otherwise specified, recorded information is to be erased after presentation and/or transcription. - Written materials from the presentation are to be returned to the presenter at the end of the presentation. - Students are responsible for all written or recorded client-related data.
 Students need to collect all copies and destroy them as soon after a presentation as is feasible.
-Presenters need to make sure copies are not left in copying machines, computers, or recorders.

-• Cell phones are not secure recording devices and must not be used to record sessions.

-- Groups, tapes, tests, notes and client cases are only to be discussed with the faculty supervisor and other students in the seminars.
+Presenters need to make sure copies are not left in copying machines, computers, or recorders. - Cell phones are not secure recording devices and should not be used to record sessions. - Groups, tapes, tests, notes and client cases are only to be discussed with the faculty supervisor and other students in the seminars.
 Playing recordings in the presence of other students, professors, friends, relatives, etc., without permission of the university supervisor violates the client's informed consent. - Recordings are not to be transferred from one person to another by leaving tapes in mailboxes or other public places.
 Such procedures allow for the possibility of loss, theft or review by persons for whom the tape was not intended. - When using a classroom for listening/viewing a recording, the volume should be kept to an audible minimum, and the recording should be discontinued when others enter the room.